BigBotherLinux/BigBother/README.md

 If you are still not conviced, here are some of the features in this distro:

 - Microsoft Edge as default browser
+- The cursor's active click point has been shifted
 - Accidental boot protection
 - Steep learning curve if you want install or update the system
 - Telemetry enabled by default